Absent Chavez dominates Venezuelan state elections

 The sympathy factor could benefit Chavez's candidates and offset the disadvantage of losing his charismatic presence on the campaign trail in advance.

-Still smarting from defeat in October, the opposition hopes voters will focus on grassroots issues and punish the government for power outages, pot-hole riddled roads, corruption scandals, violent crime and runaway inflation.
+Still smarting from defeat in October, the opposition hopes voters will focus on grassroots issues and punish the government for power-cuts, pot-holed roads, corruption scandals, violent crime and runaway inflation.

 "I put my life at the service of Miranda and Venezuela," Capriles said in his closing rally.
 "I'm not here to stay in power but to make a dream (of national change) come true."